bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 - `Social Buttons and Logins`, disable all choices

-- `Privacy and Security`, enable `Send a "Do Not Track" request with your browsing traffic`

 - `Privacy and security`, disable `Use a web service to help resolve navigation errors`, `Use a prediction service to load pages more quickly` and `Allow sites to check if you have payment methods saved`